thomasalvatran/Bluetooth-HC06-serial-communication/README.md

-# Bluetooth HC06 serial communication with Android Applications
+# Bluetooth HC06 serial communication

 C code to commnucate with Android app to turn LED on/off<br>
 Java code using on Android Studio<br>